-The Corporation is subject to a number of risks associated with its ongoing priorities, including the conduct of its clinical program and its results, the establishment of strategic alliances and the development of new pharmaceutical products and their marketing.
+The Corporation is subject to a number of risks associated with its ongoing priorities, including the completion of the clinical program for CaPre and its results, the filing and approval of an NDA, the establishment of strategic alliances and the development of new pharmaceutical products and their marketing.
 The Corporation's current product in development requires approval from the U.S Food and Drug Administration and equivalent regulatory organizations in other countries before sale can be authorized.
-Certain risks have been reduced for the longer term with the outcome of the Corporation's actions, including its intellectual property strategy execution with filed patent applications in more than 20 jurisdictions, with 20 issued patents and with numerous additional patent applications pending.
+Certain risks have been reduced for the longer term with the outcome of the Corporation's actions, including the scale up of manufacturing of CaPre to 20 tons to support commercial launch, expansion of market development activities, and its intellectual property strategy execution with filed patent applications in more than 20 jurisdictions, with 20 issued patents and with numerous additional patent applications pending.
+Certain other risks remain such as a successful outcome for TRILOGY and ability to file an NDA and receive FDA approval.
 The Corporation has incurred significant operating losses and negative cash flows from operations since inception.
 To date, the Corporation has financed its operations through the public offering and private placement of Common Shares, ("Common Shares"; with or without warrants) and convertible debt, the proceeds from research grants and research tax credits, and the exercises of warrants, rights and options.
 To achieve the objectives of its business plan, Acasti plans to raise the necessary funds through a possible combination of additional warrant exercises, debt facilities, securities offerings and the establishment of strategic alliances, as well as additional research grants and research tax credits.
 The ability of the Corporation to complete needed financing and ultimately achieve profitable operations is dependent on a number of factors outside of the Corporation's control.
-See "Risk Factors" in this MD&A and in Acasti's Annual Report on Form 20-F for the fiscal year ended March 31, 2019.
+See "Risk Factors" in this MD&A and in Acasti's Annual Report on Form 20-F for the fiscal year

 The Corporation has incurred operating losses and negative cash flows from operations since inception.
-The Corporation's current assets of \$27.8 million as at September 30, 2019 include cash and cash equivalents and marketable securities totaling \$25.8 million.
-The Corporation's current liabilities total \$15.4 million at September 30, 2019 and are comprised primarily of amounts due to or accrued for creditors.
+The Corporation's current assets of \$29.6 million as at December 31, 2019 include cash and cash equivalents and marketable securities totaling \$25.7 million.
+The Corporation's current liabilities total \$14.3 million at December 31, 2019 and are comprised primarily of amounts due to or accrued for creditors.
 Management projects that additional funds will be needed in the future, for activities necessary to prepare for commercial launch, including the scale up of our manufacturing operations, the completion of the potential regulatory (NDA) submission package (assuming positive Phase 3 clinical results), and the expansion of business development and US commercial launch activities.
 The Corporation is working towards development of strategic partner relationships, as well as actively seeking additional non-dilutive funds in the near future, but there can be no assurance as to when or whether Acasti will complete any strategic collaborations or non-dilutive financings.
-Consequently, the Corporation's control.
+Consequently, the Corporation may need to raise additional equity capital in the future to fund these activities.
+In particular, raising additional capital is subject to market conditions not within the Corporation's control.
 If the Corporation does not raise additional funds or find one or more strategic partners, it may not be able to realize its assets and discharge its liabilities in the normal course of business.
 As a result, there exists a material uncertainty that casts substantial doubt about the Corporation's ability to continue as a going concern and, therefore, realize its assets and discharge its liabilities in the normal course of business.